-The position of Chief of Staff will be filled by a Police Major.
-The Chief of Staff will oversee the Office of Professional Standards, the Open Records Unit, the Planning and Research Unit, and the Public Information Office.
-The Chief of Staff or their designee will serve as the promotional coordinator.
-Additionally, the Chief of Staff will be responsible for coordinating with the Law Department on all issues regarding lawsuits, legal opinions, and human resources issues requiring legal guidance.
+The position of Chief of Staff is filled by a Police Major.
+The Chief of Staff oversees the Office of Professional Standards, the Open Records Unit, the Planning and Research Unit, and the Public Information Office.
+The Chief of Staff or his designee serves as the promotional coordinator.
+Additionally, the Chief of Staff is responsible for coordinating with the Law Department all issues regarding lawsuits, legal opinions, and human resources issues requiring legal guidance.

-The Chief of Staff is responsible for coordinating both short and long range planning and research within the Department.
-This includes developing goals, policies and procedures, analyzing police operations and statistics, conducting research on assigned issues, providing long range planning for capital projects, conducting evaluations of activities to determine the utility of existing policies, procedures, or programs.
+The Chief of Staff is responsible for coordinating both short and long range planning and research within the department.
+This includes developing goals, policies and procedures; analyzing police operations and statistics; conducting research on assigned issues; providing long range planning for capital projects; and conducting evaluations of activities to determine the utility of existing policies, procedures, or programs.